 - milk or plain chocolate chips or chunks.
 I prefer to take a big bar of chocolate and chop it into chunks myself – I don’t tend to keep them all the same size because I like the irregularity of biting into different sized chocolate chunks – it makes the cookie more interesting – to me, at least!
 Use your favourite chocolate and remember – the better the chocolate, the better the cookie!

-equipment you’ll need to make these cookies
+equipment you’ll need to make these soft and chewy chocolate chip cookies

 - A large baking tray greased and lined with baking parchment